KiYari/perf/README.md

 d) At end P concludes that this can bring new era of microchips.
 A proposes his help if P want to know more about this technology.0.5-1 min
 ########################################################################################
 6. Questions
   1. What nanolithography is?
 A answers.
+0.5-1 min
   2. How are you using ultrasound in your project?
-A gives a word to D.
+A gives a word to D. 1-1.5 min
   3. What about your team and other people who work with you?
 A answers.
 And you, Joseppe?
 D answers.
+0.5-1.5 min
   4. And what about you?
 What do you, Asa, personally think about it?
 A gives his concerns.
+0.5-1 min
 ########################################################################################
 7. Text
 a) GREETINGS PART